janpauldahlke/rust-vanilla-error-handling/src/user_error_handling.md

   message: String
 }

+//background is that the error Trait needs the Debug and the Display Trait
+//impl traits has two ways, so
+//via derive macro
+//of via impls ftm::Display which we need to use std::ftm;

+//jörn advices us to copy paste it

+//copy paste it,

 impl fmt::Display for MyError {
   // I copy & paste this code snippet every time fn fmt(&self, f: &mut fmt::Formatter<'_>) -> fmt::Result {